pytest-dev/pytest/doc/en/reference/reference.rst

 This contains a command-line (parsed by the py:mod:`shlex` module) that will be **prepended** to the command line given by the user, see :ref:`adding default options` for more information.

+.. envvar:: PYTEST_VERSION

+This environment variable is defined at the start of the pytest session and is undefined afterwards.
+It contains the value of ``pytest.__version__``, and among other things can be used to easily check if a code is running from within a pytest run.

 .. envvar:: PYTEST_CURRENT_TEST

 This is not meant to be set by users, but is set by pytest internally with the name of the current test so other